bassmaster187/TeslaLogger/wallbox.md

 Some types of wallboxes needs some special params to work as expected.

 # OpenWB
-## Param:
+### Param:
-LP1 - LP8 Charging point.
+LP1 - LP8 Charging point used for this car.
 Default: LP1

 # go-eCharger
 Please make sure you enable HTTP API v1 in "Internet / Enhanced Settings"